 As a young girl in Kuwait, Claire Hajaj wanted to know when the argument would stop between Daddy’s family and Mommy’s family.

-- How to convert to Islam in Israel - a guide
+- How to Convert to Islam in Israel

 “Soon,” her mother told her.
 But it didn’t.
 As she grew older, Claire realized it wasn’t likely to end anytime – soon or ever.